rrwick/Basecalling-comparison/README.md

 ### Recommendations

-There are two obvious recommendations to make.
+There are two obvious basecaller recommendations to make.
 The first is the current version of Albacore (v2.1.3).
 It has very good read accuracy, produces decent assemblies, runs quickly, is easy to use and has many useful features.
 For most users, this will be the best basecaller choice.

-My second recommendation, Chiron v0.3, is more of a mixed bag.
+My second recommendation, Chiron v0.3, is more complicated.
 Its pre-Nanopolish assembly accuracy is outstanding, and it also had the best post-Nanopolish (methylation-aware) assembly, though only by a small margin.
 It may therefore be the best choice when assembly accuracy is paramount.
-However, Chiron is much slower than Albacore to run and only a viable option if you have a powerful GPU to accelerate the process.
+However, Chiron is much slower than Albacore and only a viable option if you have a powerful GPU to accelerate the process.
 Even with powerful GPUs, basecalling an entire MinION run could take a very long time.
-I would therefore only recommend Chiron to users with a small volume of reads to basecall.
+I would therefore only recommend Chiron to users with a small volume of reads.

 Scrappie raw v1.1.1 (rgr_r94 and rgrgr_r94 models) also did quite well and had the highest read accuracy.
 However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as FASTQ output and barcode demultiplexing.
 I therefore think Albacore is a better choice for most users.
 Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated.